PaperSubmissionCode/UDOR/README.md

 **Notes:** If you encountered the problem about ***the large file error*** with this repository when you *clone* by Git, you can refer to [Git Large File Storage (LFS)](<https://git-lfs.github.com/>) and  [Git LFS support](<https://github.com/rtyley/bfg-repo-cleaner/releases/tag/v1.12.5>)  to address this problem.

-## Multi-mnist Experiments
+## Multi-MNIST Experiments

-Multi-mnist based experiments include our method UDOR and S-AE, DSD methods as paper discussed.
+We give codes of three methods, including S-AE, DSD, UDOR on the Multi-MNIST dataset.

-Here, we set unitLength=1 as an example.
-Each part of the representation can be set to any integer  that is large than 0.
+Here, we set 'unitLength=1' as an example.
+The part length, which is the length of each part of the representation, can be set to any integer that is large than 0.
+In the code file,  the part length is denoted as 'unitLength'.

 ### Datasets

-Here, we will produce the related datasets of this experiment.
+The dataset generation examples are give as follows:

 1. Run ```main_generate_MultiMNISTDataset.py``` to get  the **Multi-mnist datasets** from TensorFlow API (**only use train data through this API**), which will be used to produce the training datasets as ```npz``` format.
 It's saved in ```./multiMnistDataset_32x32/MnistRandom012ArrayNorm0_1.npz``` *(for UDOR)*